|

 On July 1, 2000, the Herbarium

-of the University of North Carolina at Chapel Hill (NCU) officially
+of the University of North Carolina at Chapel Hill (NCU) officially became a

-became a part of the North Carolina Botanical Garden.
-Plans for
+part of the North Carolina Botanical Garden.
+Plans for the new Herbarium and

-the new Herbarium and Botanical Library building have been completed,
+Botanical Library building have been completed, but the project is currently

-This is a very exciting time for the herbarium and all its supporters
+awaiting the necessary funds to proceed.
+This is a very exciting time for the

-Below is an architect's sketch for the new building.
+Below is an architect's sketch

-The new building has several key design features
+The new building has several key design

-that will allow for better preservation and accessibility of the
+features that will allow for better preservation and accessibility of the

 herbarium collection.

-The most important aspect of the new building is that the size
+The most important aspect of the new building is that the size of the

-never before.
-The building will include several spacious offices
+building will include several spacious offices for staff members, many

-for staff members, many carrels for researchers, and plenty of
+carrels for researchers, and plenty of room for the specimens.

-Another important feature, for the specimens, researchers and
+Another important feature, for the specimens, researchers and staff, is that

-staff, is that the entire area where the collection is housed
+the entire area where the collection is housed will be under rigorous climate

-discontinuance of the use of pesticides on the specimens.
+control.
+This will allow for the discontinuance of the use of pesticides on

-Curriculum North Carolina UNC In Ecology Botanical Garden Biology Department
+In Ecology Botanical Garden Biology Department

 CB# 3280, Coker Hall